-One Bible; four sheets (72x90 inches) for single bed; two blankets (a special red Wentworth blanket can be secured at Quartermaster department); two white spreads, one clothes brush, two bags for soiled clothes, one toothbrush, toilet soap, six towels, one teaspoon (for medicine), three pillow cases, 18x34 inches; three night-shirts or pairs of pajamas, one small rug two yards in length, one hair brush and comb, shoe brush and polish; one bath robe; one pair regulation shoes with rubber heels; one pair of tennis shoes; one pair rubber overshoes, one pair inexpensive curtains for window.
+One Bible; four sheets (72x90 inches) for single bed; two blankets (a special red Wentworth blanket can be secured at Quartermaster department); two white spreads, one clothes brush, two bags for soiled clothes, one toothbrush, toilet soap, ten towels, one teaspoon (for medicine), three pillow cases, 18x34 inches; three night-shirts or pairs of pajamas, one small rug two yards in length, one hair brush and comb, shoe brush and polish; one bath robe; one pair of tennis shoes; one pair rubber overshoes, one pair inexpensive curtains for window.
 These articles should be substantial but not expensive.
 Most of the above can be secured from the school quartermaster if desired.
 Students should not carry high-priced watches or jewelry.